 6.10.3 Evaluation

 This solution addresses Key Issue #2 and Key Issue #3 by describing how ProSe can support the usage of PAKEs.

-Impact on ProSe is limited to the exchange of information/messages required to support a PAKE:
+This allows setting up a secure/authenticated link and authorizing it based on the usage of passwords.Impact on ProSe is limited to the exchange of information/messages required to support a PAKE:

 The configuration of Source-UE, Target-UE, UE-to-UE relay with PAKE parameters as in Clause 6.10.2.1.